VinitChawda06/Todo_App/README.md

 Contributions are welcome!
 If you find any bugs or want to add new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](/LICENSE) file for more information.

 ## Contact